-The Congressional App Challenge was designed to encourage student participation in STEM, especially in computer science and coding.
+I’m pleased to announce the 2020 Congressional App Challenge for TX-26.
+The Congressional App Challenge (CAC) was designed to encourage student participation in STEM, especially in computer science and coding.
 This nationwide effort allows students to compete alongside their peers by creating an app for desktop/PC, web, tablet, mobile, raspberry Pi, or other devices.
-The Challenge is specifically designed to promote innovation and engagement in computer science, and is open to all middle and high school students residing or attending school in the 26th Congressional District of Texas.
+The Challenge is specifically designed to promote innovation and engagement in computer science and is open to all middle and high school students residing or attending school in the 26th Congressional District of Texas.

-Participating students are tasked with creating an app that will impress our panel of expert judges, who may choose a middle school, high school, and grand prize winner.
-The grand prize winner will be publicly announced by Congressman Burgess and have the opportunity to display their app in the U.S. Capitol.
+Participating students are challenged to create an app that will impress our panel of expert judges, who are tasked with choosing a middle school, high school, and grand prize winner.
+The grand prize winner will have the opportunity to display their app in the U.S. Capitol and be featured on the U.S. House of Representatives website as well as the Congressional App Challenge website!
+The Congressional App Challenge is the most prestigious national prize for students in computer science.
+View the student information flyer here: https://www.congressionalappchallenge.us/wp-content/uploads/2020/05/CAC-2020-flyer-1.pdf?mc_cid=57bb1df90e&mc_eid=214fc87dc4.

-Students entering the competition must submit their app to the Congressional App Challenge website during the competition submission period between 12:00pm on July 15, 2019, and 12:00pm CT on November 1, 2019.
+Students entering the competition must submit their app to the Congressional App Challenge website (https://www.congressionalappchallenge.us/students/) by the competition deadline on October 19, 2020.

 Submission Rules and Requirements: